inspirum/balikobot-php/docs/client.md

 The **checkPackages** method is used to validate data for [**ADD**](#add) request.

-This method has no return value if give data is valid, and it throws exception on error same as **addPackage** request.
+This method has no return value if given data is valid, and it throws exception on error same as **addPackage** request.

 ```php